Pointers for understanding payment processing

-When it comes to card processing, there’s a lot to understand so you can make sure you’re getting your money’s worth—and keeping your business safe and secure.
-Here are some key points to know about accepting EMV chip debit and credit cards as well as magnetic stripe debit and credit cards and gift cards.
+When it comes to credit card payment processing, there’s a lot to understand so you can make sure you’re getting your money’s worth—and keeping your business safe and secure.
+Here are some key points to know about merchant processing, accepting EMV chip debit and credit cards, as well as magnetic stripe cards and gift cards.

 Processing magnetic stripe debit and credit cards